Handbook for graduate programs in business

 The student will be required to have a 3.0 GPA and complete the program within four years after his/her initial three credit hour classes in order to be recommended for the degree by the director of the Graduate Programs in Business.
 The recommendation for the degree is to be submitted to the Graduate Programs in Business Committee for approval and then submitted to the faculty for its approval.
 A list of recommended graduates is given to the Vice President and Dean of Academic Affairs for approval and to the President for conferring of the degree.

-Students who wish to withdraw from the program must notify the Office of Adult and Graduate Education in writing.
+Students who wish to withdraw from the program must notify the Office of Adult and Graduate Studies in writing.
 If written notification of withdrawal is not submitted, the student sacrifices his/her right to return and may obtain readmission only by petitioning the faculty and receiving consent without restarting the total admissions process.

 Students are expected to attend all sessions of each course.
 If an absence is unavoidable, a student must discuss that absence with the professor.
 Additional assignments may be required of the absent student.
 In a similar manner students are expected to arrive for class on time.
 Any student who misses two class sessions in a single course will not be allowed to complete the course for credit.
 Students missing two class sessions for personal health or required work travel will have their tuition applied to the course when it is retaken.

 Student evaluation of instruction is coordinated through the Office of Adult and Graduate Studies.
 Students will be given opportunity to evaluate courses on forms distributed by the professor at the end of each course.
 The evaluation forms are distributed in class and class time is used for students to complete them.
 They are then returned to the Office of Adult and Graduate Studies.
 They will be tabulated by the Registrar’s Office and a report will be given to each instructor with an evaluation summary for each course as well as a summary for all courses taught by all faculty.
 No reports will be given to faculty until grades are turned in.